-Your stuff is simply your personal belongings, the things you move in or out of your home on moving day.
-The coverage on your policy will usually be called Personal Property.
-This would include your appliances, your clothes, your furniture, your jewelry, etc. In the event of damage to your rented home, these things may all be at risk.
+In the insurance world, personal property refers to your personal belongings.
+You can think of personal property as the things you move in or out of your home on moving day.
+This includes your appliances, your clothes, your furniture, your jewelry, etc. In the event of damage to your rented home, these things may all be at risk.
 If there were a fire, you could lose everything.
 The building itself is the landlord’s responsibility to insure or replace.
 But, in most cases, the landlord has no responsibility to replace your belongings or to compensate you in any way for your losses.

 A renters insurance policy will have some coverage limits in regard to certain items, typically jewelry and furs.
 A $1000 limit isn’t uncommon, and the limits are usually defined on a per-item and an aggregate basis, meaning each item is insured up to a certain limit, but the payout for the whole category will be capped at the aggregate limit.
 With a $1000 item limit, you might find a $2500 aggregate limit.
 Often, there is a rider available which can increase the limits for these items.